open-contracting/standard/standard/docs/en/implementation/ppp_framework.md

 * A short summary text
 * A link to one or more documents that provide additional information

+Descriptions should be provided for both:

+* The additionality of the project;
+* The additionality of the finance method used;

-These documents should be tagged with a ```documentType``` value of 'additionality' in the ```planning/documents``` array.
+These documents should be tagged with a ```documentType``` value of 'projectAdditionality' or 'financeAdditionality' in the ```planning/documents``` array.

-(TODO: Clarify this section of the framework.
-See https://github.com/open-contracting/public-private-partnerships/issues/32)
+**Discussion**: How should additionality be defined: https://github.com/open-contracting/public-private-partnerships/issues/32

 ### I.9: Reason for selection of PPP mode and type